 “You’re angry, Marie,” Kristen replied calmly as she continued to block the doorway.
 “Please calm yourself before speaking with her.”

 Marie didn’t offer a response, shoving Kristen aside hard.
-Jaime whipped her head at the sound of her aunt striking the kitchen wall.
-She gaped as Kristen slumped to the tile floor, wincing in pain.
+Jaime whipped her head around at the sound of her aunt striking the kitchen wall.
+She stared fearfully at Kristen slumping to the tile floor, wincing in pain.
 When her mother appeared, the teenager’s gaze remained fixated on her stunned aunt, frozen.

 “Jaime, get your things,” Marie said in an authoritative voice and stance.
 “We’re leaving as soon as you’re dressed for church.”

 “Mom,” Steven cried from the living room, “please... don’t do this.
 This isn’t you.”